HoldYourWaffle/ts-call-site/README.md

 # ts-call-site
 ![npm](https://img.shields.io/npm/v/ts-call-site)

-Analyzes stackframes and source maps to get a function's call site as AST node *at runtime*.
+Analyzes stackframes, source maps and source code to get a function's call site as AST node *at runtime*.
 This can be used to analyze *how* the function was called, with full type information.

 ## :warning: Enable source maps